Big Creek Great Smoky Mountains National Park

 Photo by Warren Bielenberg, courtesy of the National Park Service

-The Big Creek area has three primary campgrounds: Big Creek Horse Camp, Big Creek Group campground and Back country campsite #37.
+The Big Creek area has three primary campgrounds: Big Creek Horse Camp, Big Creek Campground and Back country campsite #37.

 Big Creek Horse Camp

-Big Creek Horse Camp is located to the left as you come in the entrance road.
+Big Creek Horse Camp is located to the left as you come on the entrance road.
 You'll see the signs for it.
-This campground is intended for those bringing horses into the area for riding along the many miles of horse trails.
+This campground caters to people who bring horses into the area to ride along the many miles of horse trails.

-Horses are not allowed at the campsites themselves, but there is ample horse stalls and hitching rails nearby.
+You cannot bring horses to the campsites themselves, but there are plenty of horse stalls and hitching rails available nearby.
 The campground is pretty primitive.
 There are no hookups, and water is only available from a campground spigot.
-There are flush toilets though.
+There are flush toilets, though.

 Big Creek Group Campground